IBM/couchbackup/README.md

 CouchBackup is a command-line utility that allows a CouchDB database to be backed-up to a text file.
 It comes with a companion command-line utility that can restore the backed up data.

-** N.B. couchbackup does not do CouchDB replication, it simply pages throught the /_all_docs endpoint.
-Conflicts, deletions and revision history are discarded.
-Only the winning revisions (without the _rev) survive. **
+** N.B. couchbackup does not do CouchDB replication as such, it simply streams througha database's _changes feed, and uses `POST /db/_bulk_get` to fetch the documents. **

 ## Installation